basic-shadow/Trace-Mission-Android-Application/README.md

 # Features
 - Track daily goals
 - Editable notes for particular group of people
-- Seprate directory folders with its own files
+- Separate directory folders with its own files
 - Secure your content of Project
 - Accounts for the safety of changes